-SPED 617/Graduate Practicum

-Comprehensive Examination: SPED 700

-Post-Baccalaureate Certification Program: Teacher of Students with Disabilities (SPEC_SCT02)

-Shri Rao, Coordinator, Graduate Programs in Special Education

-This 24-credit state-approved program is for students who hold a Bachelor's degree, prior certification (CEAS or Standard certificate) in another area of teaching, such as elementary education or secondary education, with teachable major, and want certification as a teacher of students with disabilities.
+SPED 617/Graduate Practicum Comprehensive Examination: SPED 700 Post-Baccalaureate Certification Program: Teacher of Students with Disabilities (SPEC\SCT02) $\label{lem:lem:condition} Lauren Foxworth \& Sarah Monaco, \textit{Coordinators, Graduate Programs in Special Education}$ This 24-credit state-approved program is for students who hold a Bachelor's degree, prior certification (CEAS or Standard certificate) in another area of teaching, such as elementary education or secondary education, with teachable major, and want certification as a teacher of students with disabilities.

-252943 001-092 r4.indd 43 8/1/18 9:46 PM

-3 cr.

 Admission Requirements:

-Bachelor's degree from an accredited or approved institution A CEAS or standard in elementary education, secondary education, or content area

-A course in child psychology

-A course in teaching reading

-Graduation Requirements:

-- 1) A minimum of 18 graduate semester hours earned at The College of New Jersey - 2) A minimum total of 24 graduate semester hours - 3) A cumulative Grade Point Average of 3.0 or higher in the program - 4) Completion of all departmental requirements/prerequisites - 5) A minimum grade of a B in SPED 617/Graduate Practicum in Special Education Required Courses:

-SPED 501/Students with Disabilities in Our Schools SPED 522/Remedial Instruction SPED 624/Advanced Study in Learning Disabilities EDUC 513/Collaboration, Consultation, and Partnerships EDUC 614/Creating and Sustaining Classroom Communities SPED 626/Curriculum Design for Individuals with Severe Disabilities 2 Department Approved Electives 6 cr.
+Bachelor's degree from an accredited or approved institution A CEAS or standard in elementary education, secondary education, or content area A course in child psychology A course in teaching reading Graduation Requirements: - A minimum of 18 graduate semester hours earned at The College of New Jersey - 2) A minimum total of 24 graduate semester hours - 3) A cumulative Grade Point Average of 3.0 or higher in the program - 4) Completion of all departmental requirements/prerequisites - 5) A minimum grade of a B in SPED 617/Graduate Practicum in Special Education 267941\001-099\r1.indd 44 24/07/19 6:35 pm Required Courses: SPED 501/Students with Disabilities in Our Schools SPED 522/Remedial Instruction SPED 624/Advanced Study in Learning Disabilities EDUC 513/Collaboration, Consultation, and Partnerships EDUC 614/Creating and Sustaining Classroom Communities SPED 626/Curriculum Design for Individuals with Severe Disabilities 1 Department Approved Elective 3 cr.

-SPED 648/Positive Behavioral Supports for Extreme Behavior RDLG 672/Advanced Methods in the Teaching of Reading: Theory, Research, and Practice OR RDLG 673/The Writing Process in Literacy Development SPED 521/Assistive Technology Field Experience:
+SPED 648/Positive Behavioral Supports for Extreme Behavior RDLG 672/Advanced Methods in the Teaching of Reading: Theory, Research, and Practice OR RDLG 673/The Writing Process in Literacy Development OR SPED 521/Assistive Technology Field Experience:

-SPED 617/Graduate Practicum in Special Education Post-Master's Certification Program: Learning Disabilities Teacher/Consultant (SPEC_SCT01) Shri Rao, Coordinator, Graduate Programs in Special Education Admission to this program has been suspended.
+SPED 617/Graduate Practicum in Special Education Post-Master's Certification Program: Learning Disabilities Teacher/Consultant (SPEC\SCT01) Shri Rao, Coordinator, Graduate Programs in Special Education Admission to this program has been suspended.
 This 15-27 credit program is for experienced teachers who already hold a master's degree in special education or a related field and a standard certificate in special education.
 This program leads to recommendation for certification as a learning disabilities teacher/consultant, the educational specialist on the child study team, mandated by the state of New Jersey.
 The program is composed of a cluster of core courses that focus on key skills critical for the role of an LDTC, such as the advanced study of learning disabilities, administration and scoring of assessment protocols, remediation and support strategies, and an externship.
 Students are also required to take an elective that provides them an opportunity to explore a related area of interest.
 Admission Requirements:

-Master's degree in special education or a related field New Jersey certification as teacher of students with disabilities Three years of successful classroom teaching of students with disabilities

-Up to 12 credits of graduate-level course work in the following four areas:

-- Tests and measurements

-- Psychology of learning

-- Physiological bases of learning

-- Foundations of education

-If candidates do not already have applicable graduate courses in these areas of study, the courses must be taken as part of the post-master's certification program at The College of New Jersey, in addition to the requirements identified below.

-Graduation Requirements:

-- A minimum of 12 graduate semester hours earned at The College of New Jersey - 2) A minimum total of 15 graduate semester hours of core course work - 3) A cumulative Grade Point Average of 3.0 in the program - 4) A grade of B or better in SPED 682/Externship in LDT/C - 5) Completion of all departmental requirements/prerequisites Required Courses:
+Master's degree in special education or a related field New Jersey certification as teacher of students with disabilities Three years of successful classroom teaching of students with Up to 12 credits of graduate-level course work in the following four areas: - Tests and measurements - Psychology of learning - Physiological bases of learning - Foundations of education If candidates do not already have applicable graduate courses in these areas of study, the courses must be taken as part of the postmaster's certification program at The College of New Jersey, in addition to the requirements identified below.
+Graduation Requirements: - 1) A minimum of 12 graduate semester hours earned at The College - 2) A minimum total of 15 graduate semester hours of core course - 3) A cumulative Grade Point Average of 3.0 in the program - 4) A grade of B or better in SPED 682/Externship in LDT/C - 5) Completion of all departmental requirements/prerequisites Required Courses: 12 cr.